 The Foundation has more than 700 scholarships available to Gulf Coast State College students seeking to offset their educational expenses.
-The application period is open from December 1 to March 15 each year and is open to all students enrolled or planning to enroll at Gulf Coast State College in the fall of each year.
+The general application period is open from December 1 to March 15 each year.
+All students attending or planning to attend Gulf Coast State College are encouraged to apply.
 This past year, the Foundation provided more than \$800,000 in scholarship support.
 Award amounts are determined each year by the Foundation's Board of Directors.
 For more information, please go to www.gcscfoundation.org/scholarships/.